 Backpack Thailand for free

-Perhaps one of the best options for backpackers wanting to explore The Philippines long-term and experience living in this truly incredible country is to get a Teaching English as a Foreign Language course online.
+Perhaps one of the best options for backpackers wanting to explore Thailand long-term and experience living in this truly incredible country is to get a Teaching English as a Foreign Language course online.
 TEFL courses open up a huge range of opportunities and you can find teaching work all over the world.
-To find out more about TEFL course, please read my in-depth report on teaching english abroad.
+To find out more about TEFL courses and how you can teach English around the world, read my in-depth report on teaching english abroad.

 Even if you are only going on a short trip, you should always travel with insurance.
 Have fun on your Thailand backpacking adventure but please do get insurance – take it from someone who has racked up tens of thousands of bucks on an insurance claim before, you need it.